Libby German And Abby Williams: The Killer Of Two Indiana Teens Remains At Large After 3 Years

-It has been a total of three years since the shocking murders of 14-year-old Libby German and 13-year-old Abby Williams who were murdered while hiking at the Delphi Historic Trails in Indiana on February 13 of 2017.
-Their killer was never found.
+It has been three years since the shocking murders of 14-year-old Libby German and 13-year-old Abby Williams, who were killed while hiking in the Delphi Historic Trails in Indiana on February 13, 2017.
+Their killer has yet to be found.
 The painful anniversary of this tragedy only reminds the girls’ families of all the questions they still have, according to Fox News.

 While it’s not clear what the motive was in this horrific crime, police do have a suspect.
 Prior to her death, Libby was able to capture video footage of their believed assailant.
-The eerie video captures a man walking in the woods wearing a blue jacket, jeans and a hat.
+The eerie video captures what appears to be a man walking in the woods wearing a blue jacket, jeans, and a hat.
 His head is down and his hands are in his pockets.
-The only words the video captured from the man are “down the hill,” which was since released publicly and shared through many media outlets in hopes that someone might recognize the voice, as The Inquisitr previously reported.
+The only words the video captured from the man are “down the hill.”
+The footage was released publicly and shared through many media outlets in hopes that someone might recognize the voice, as The Inquisitr previously reported.

 The tragedy has shocked the city of Delphi, leaving the community unable to properly grieve and heal because of how many questions they still have.
-In a previous interview First Sgt.
-Jerry Holeman made it clear that law enforcement will not give up the search for the truth.
+In a previous interview, First Sgt.
+Jerry Holeman made it clear that law enforcement will not give up the search for answers.

 “It’s like a 5,000 piece puzzle… We have the edge put together, that’s what you do first, you put the corners together and put the edge together — but there’s a lot of missing pieces in the middle… We have months and months of work to do until we find the monster who is responsible for this… Right now we’re just eliminating people as suspects.”